-Editor's note: Charlie Creme, Graham Hays and Mechelle Voepel each vote to determine espnW's national player of the week, which is awarded every week of the women's college basketball season.
+Editor's note: Charlie Creme, Graham Hays, Michelle Smith and Mechelle Voepel each vote to determine espnW's national player of the week, which is awarded every Monday of the women's college basketball season.

 For many freshmen, the adjustment to the college game takes time.
 Even the biggest of superstars (think Stewart, Breanna or Diggins, Skylar) needed an adjustment period.

 Ohio State's Kelsey Mitchell might be turning that notion upside down.

 The Buckeyes freshman is already a scoring sensation and, thanks to a record-setting performance Dec.
 22 against No. 18 West Virginia, the espnW national player of the week.
 Mitchell pumped in a freshman school-record 39 points and will take Ohio State into Big Ten play as the third-leading scorer in the nation, with 25.9 points per contest.